 Yet Again — Use Infographic

 Without going into technical details, remarketing for law firms works like this: after a potential client visits the website, they will start seeing banner ads on other websites reminding them about the website they have visited.

 This is enormously important, as the decision to engage in a conversation with an attorney may take weeks or months to make.
 They absolutely must have you at the top of their minds when they’re ready.

 Google itself is a directory of local listings, but it’s one of a hundred.
 In addition to curating your Google review ratings and keeping your profile up-to-date, there are other directories you should be on, too.

 Here are some of the top directories for lawyers:

 Expert tip: You can pay directories to rank higher than your competitors in listings.
-So, when a prospect types in “personal injury lawyer in Chicago,” you can use paid ranking to get more of those clicks.
-Talk to your marketing company about the metrics and to break down costs.
+So, when a prospect types in “personal injury lawyer in Chicago,” you can use the paid ranking to get more of those clicks.
+Talk to your marketing company about the metrics and how to break down costs.

 This is a controversial one.
 Some marketing firms will pitch social media like it’s the hottest thing.
-But the reality is such that social media does not produce spectacular results for lawyers.
+But the reality is that social media does not produce spectacular results for lawyers.

-Think about it this way…people use Google when they need something (like legal services), and people use Facebook for entertainment.
-Professional service providers promote on Google to sell services, and Facebook to…well, branding, to show that they are human, not faceless businesses.
+Think about it this way… people use Google when they need something (like legal services), and people use Facebook for entertainment.
+Professional service providers promote on Google to sell services, and Facebook to… well, branding, to show that they are human, not faceless businesses.

 Ask your clients to post reviews.
 Some will, some won’t, but never fail to ask.